ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Collection Representation

-A list of group configurations is represented as a document containing the list of corresponding group-configuration resources.
-Each group configuration is represented as a link, where the link target is the URI of the group-configuration resource.
+A collection of group configurations is represented as a Link Format document {{RFC6690}} containing the list of corresponding group-configuration resources.

-The list can be represented as a Link Format document {{RFC6690}} or a CoRAL document {{I-D.ietf-core-coral}}.

-In the former case, the link to each group-configuration resource specifies the link target attribute 'rt' (Resource Type), with value "core.osc.gconf" defined in {{iana-rt}} of this document.
+Each group configuration is represented as a link, which specifies the URI of the group-configuration resource as link target, and the link target attribute 'rt' (Resource Type) with value "core.osc.gconf" defined in {{iana-rt}} of this document.

-In the latter case, the CoRAL document specifies the group-configuration resources in the list as top-level link elements.
-In particular, the link to each group-configuration resource has http://coreapps.org/core.osc.gcoll#item as relation type.

 ## Discovery

-The Administrator can discover the group-collection resource from a Resource Directory, for instance {{RFC9176}} and {{I-D.hartke-t2trg-coral-reef}}, or from .well-known/core, by using the resource type "core.osc.gcoll" defined in {{iana-rt}} of this document.
+The Administrator can discover the group-collection resource from a Resource Directory {{RFC9176}} or from .well-known/core, by using the resource type "core.osc.gcoll" defined in {{iana-rt}} of this document.

 The Administrator can discover group-configuration resources for the group-collection resource as specified in {{collection-resource-get}} and {{collection-resource-fetch}}.